Aloshi/EmulationStation/THEMES.md

 	- If true, the image will be tiled instead of stretched to fit its size.
 Useful for backgrounds.
 * `color` - type: COLOR.
 	- Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.

+#### video

+* `pos` - type: NORMALIZED_PAIR.
+* `size` - type: NORMALIZED_PAIR.
+* `origin` - type: NORMALIZED_PAIR.
+	- Where on the image `pos` refers to.
+For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
+If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
+* `delay` - type: FLOAT.
+Default is false.
+	- Delay in seconds before video will start playing.
+* `default` - type: PATH.
+	- Path to default video file.
+Default video will be played when selected game does not have a video.
+* `showSnapshotNoVideo` - type: BOOLEAN
+	- If true, image will be shown when selected game does not have a video and no `default` video is configured.
+* `showSnapshotDelay` - type: BOOLEAN
+	- If true, playing of video will be delayed for `delayed` seconds, when game is selected.

 #### text